 On & Off Ease: Outstanding when it comes to getting the boot off and on.
 It’s faster than Double BOA getting the boots on but a little slower getting them off.
-Also micro adjustments are much easier because when you release the lacing from the hook it doesn’t slide back far like BOA does so you don’t have to start over if you are too tight.
+Also, micro adjustments are much easier because when you release the lacing from the hook it doesn’t slide back far as BOA does so you don’t have to start over if you are too tight.

 So all in all the Burton AMB boot isn’t absolutely perfect because of all the exposed EVA on the sole but the rest of the boot is hard to complain about.